Fort Ross, California: 20th century

 Possession of Fort Ross passed from Sutter through successive private hands and finally to George W. Call.
 In 1903, the stockade and about 3 acre of land were purchased from the Call family by the California Historical Landmarks Commission.
 Three years later it was turned over to the State of California for preservation and restoration as a state historic monument.
 Since then, the state has acquired more of the surrounding land for preservation purposes.
 California Department of Parks and Recreation as well as many volunteers put extensive efforts into restoration and reconstruction work in the Fort.

-State Route 1 once bisected Fort Ross.
+CA 1 once bisected Fort Ross.
 It entered from the northeast where the Kuskov House once stood, and exited through the main gate to the southwest.
 The road was eventually diverted, and the parts of the fort that had been demolished for the road were rebuilt.
 The old roadway can still be seen going from the main gate to the northwest; the rest (within the fort and extending northeast) has been removed.
+CA 1 moved to its current alignment sometime in the mid–late 1970s.

 Most of the existing buildings on the site are reconstructions.
 Cooperative research efforts with Russian archives will help to correct interpretive errors present in structures that date from the Cold-War period.
 The only original structure remaining is the Rotchev House.
 Known as the "Commandant's House" from the 1940s through the 1970s, it was the residence of the last manager, Aleksandr Rotchev.
 Renovated in 1836 from an existing structure, it was titled the "new commandant's house" in the 1841 inventory to differentiate it from the "old commandant's house" (Kuskov House).
 The Rotchev House, or in original documents, "Administrator's House", is at the center of efforts to "re-interpret" Russia's part in California's colonial history.
 The Fort Ross Interpretive Association has received several federally funded grants to restore both exterior and interior elements.
 While its exterior has been partially restored, its interior is currently undergoing restoration to reflect the recent research that shows a more cosmopolitan and refined aspect of colonial life at the Fort.